Recalling seems like the easiest ability in League of Legends.

 More than pressing “B”

-Pros describe the process of a successful recall as “securing back timing,” with the key word being “timing.”
-Most League fans know there are bad times to recall—when a huge enemy minion wave is about to hit your turret, for example.
+Pros describe the process of a successful recall as “securing back timing,” with the keyword being “timing.”
+Most League fans know there are bad times to recall—when a huge enemy minion wave is about to hit your turret or where an enemy can easily catch or stop you, for example.
 But back timing goes further than that.
 Pro players base their back timings on a whole host of factors.
 Among them are:

 Coordinating with the jungler

 But extending beyond the river is risky, and that’s where the jungler comes into play.
-Laners should communicate with the jungler when they want to recall, and get jungle help to safely shove the wave.
-One great example of jungle/lane synergy came in a recent meeting between Echo Fox and Cloud9.
+Laners should communicate with the jungler when they want to recall and get jungle help to safely shove the wave.
+One great example of jungle-lane synergy came in last year’s NA LCS match between Echo Fox and Cloud9.

 Cloud9 picked a strong top lane with Lucian into Gangplank.
-That meant that Echo Fox top laner Heo “Huni” Seung-hoon would be hard pressed just to stay in the lane, much less set up a strong recall.
+That meant that Echo Fox’s former top laner Heo “Huni” Seung-hoon would be hard-pressed just to stay in the lane, much less set up a strong recall.
 But even a mobile marksman like Lucian isn’t immune to ganks.
-So when Cloud9’s Eric “Licorice” Ritchie needed to recall, his jungler, Dennis “Svenskeren” Johnsen was there.
+So when Cloud9’s Eric “Licorice” Ritchie needed to recall, his jungler, Dennis “Svenskeren” Johnsen, was there.

 At first glance, it looks like Svenskeren is looking to dive.
 But he wasn’t, not that early into the game.
-He just needed to make sure that he knew where Echo Fox jungler Joshua “Dardoch” Hartnett was so Licorice could push safely and set up a recall.
+He just needed to make sure that he knew where the enemy jungler, Joshua “Dardoch” Hartnett, was so Licorice could push safely and set up a recall.
 Svenskeren littered the Echo Fox blue-side jungle with wards, giving Licorice even more safety.

 But Cloud9 weren’t the only team with good recall macro in that game.
 Echo Fox’s bot lane pulled out something special as well.